Crewe History Centre

 Crewe civic and cultural space regeneration

-Work started on site in January 2024.
+Work started on site in January 2024 and has now been completed.

 The project is part of a package of projects being progressed following Cheshire East Council’s successful £14.1m bid to the government’s Future High Streets Fund and is also supported through Crewe’s allocation of up to £22.9m from the government’s Towns Fund.